claudiajs/example-projects/graphql-example/README.md

 ## The API

 With GraphQL, there is only 1 endpoint `/latest/graphql` for all CRUD operations.
+User construct a GraphQL query string based on the schema definition defined in `src/schema.js`, and post the string to the endpoint.

 ### Create and Update